phoebec0220/CSP-Project-Father-Giovanni-s-Pizza-/README.md

 * User can edit database

-.bak files are automatically generated backup files,

-used xampp for server and phpmyadmin for database
+.bak files are automatically generated backup files, used xampp for server and phpmyadmin for database, old pizza is backup in case we mess something up dont look at it